alejandroniculescu/resume/README.md

 # Resume README

-In 2025, my focus is on consolidating my diverse efforts into a cohesive career path.
+In 2025, my focus is on consolidating my disparate efforts into a cohesive career path.

 As cool as it sounds being an aspiring psychonalyst, psychonalytic writer, CEO of a Private Equity Fund, Mentor, Lead Mentor, and Advisor to startups...